jonnypeace/VPN-gateway/README.md

 ping -c1 google.com
 ~~~

 If the ping was successful install iptables-persistent & follow the screen prompt.
-It will ask to save your current iptables, and it should be safe to do so.
+It will ask to save your current iptables, and it should be fine to do so.
 ~~~
 apt install iptables-persistent
 ~~~